auriq/essentia_docs/source/reference/manpages/aq_udb.rst

     $ aq_udb ... -pp -bvar Var1 0 ...

-  * Initialize Var1 in Var vector to 0 when *each* bucket is processed.
+  * Initialize Var1 in Var vector to 0 as *each* key is processed.

 .. _`-eval`: